alicerunsonfedora/renzo/README.md

 ]
 ```

-Then, in your PlaydateKit target, add the dependency:
+Then, in your game's target, add the Renzo dependency:

 ```swift
 targets: [